 Carson joined Watsi on January 8th, 2018.
 29 other people also joined Watsi on that day!
-Carson's most recent donation supported Soe, a single man from Burma, to fund eye enucleation surgery.
+Carson's most recent donation supported Pov, a baker and gardener from Cambodia, for an ear surgery to restore hearing and relieve pain.

 Soe is a 49-year-old man from Burma.
 He and his wife got separated about six years ago and he has been living alone since.
 Soe does not have a regular job, but sometimes he drives a shared-taxi to make a living.
 About two weeks ago, Soe's left eye started to get irritated and the itchiness did not go away for a few days so with the advice from neighbors and friends, he soaked some betel leaves in water with salt and used the liquid as eye drops.
 As soon as he dropped the liquid in, he sensed a burning sensation in his left eye.
 In hope to get cured, he used the homemade eye drops for two days.
 After two days, his eye became worse and the pain even radiated to his head.
 He could no longer open left eye due to the pain.
 Soe had no money to go to the hospital, but with the help from his neighbors and friends, Soe arrived at Mae Tao Clinic (MTC) on December 3rd, 2019.
 The medics at MTC explained that his left eye has totally been damaged and that the only option now is to remove his eye.
 Soe feels sad and frustrated most of the time now and he keeps blaming himself for not being careful.
 He feels that his neglect now has caused him an eye.